enewe101/tastypy/docs/index.rst

 To motivate the ``ProgressTracker`` and illustrate how it works, let's imagine that we are crawling a website.
-Let's begin with an example that uses a regular ``POD`` like a queue for the urls that need to be crawled.
+Let's begin with an example that uses a regular ``POD`` like a queue for the URLs that need to be crawled.
 That would look something like this:

 .. code-block:: python